 This is me … Annie Forester.
 After being on the planet for fifty-three years, having been a physician for twenty-nine years, a wife for twenty-one years and a mum for seventeen years, I decided to create a website to share my writing

 I write poetry because, to me, this feels like living.
 I write when things are hard because strong emotions almost write themselves.
-I also write about the happy and astounding or inexplicable things that happen, otherwise I may forget.
+I also write about the happy, astounding or inexplicable things that happen, otherwise I may forget them.

 Poetry group at Novel Idea Bookshop, Slipway, Dar Es Salaam,Tanzania

 I started writing in earnest to be part of a group of poets in Dar es salaam over 15 years ago, when serving out there for a Christian charity.
 The group was started by a friend who worked for the government.
-Listening to poets, reading and performing, brought a responsive writing form; others experienced this as students that I was mentoring came along for the ride.
-Creative juices flowed in these sessions and gave us great pleasure: The pieces ranged from reflections on life and our respective spiritual journeys or whatever frivolity arose in our heads.
+Listening to poets reading and performing brought a responsive writing form.
+Others also experienced this.
+Students that I was mentoring came along for the ride.
+Creative juices flowed in these sessions and gave us great pleasure: pieces ranged from reflections on life and our respective spiritual journeys and were a celebration of being human.
 Many of these students have shared poems on Facebook since then, often creating beauty out of sorrow and loss, which is an ever-present reality especially in the continent of Africa.